mapsync/grayson-advisory/src/pages/blog/2019-11-06-closed-veterans-day.md

   Grayson Utilities office will be closed 11/11/19 in observance of Veterans Day.
 ---
-In observance of Vetrans Day Grayson Utilities office will be closed 11/11/19.
+In observance of Veterans Day Grayson Utilities office will be closed 11/11/19.

 ![](/img/veteran-s-day.jpg)